stoewer/go-nakadi/README.md

 License
 -------

-This project is open source an published under the [MIT license](LICENSE).
+This project is open source and published under the [MIT license](LICENSE).